Stan Henwood Award

 About the award

-This award is presented each year to a person who has made a positive, long-term contribution to the Cardinia Shire community through volunteer service.
+- The Stan Henwood Award is presented each year to a person who has made a positive, long-term contribution to the Cardinia Shire community.

-It honours the late Stan Henwood OAM, and his lifetime contribution to the township of Tynong and the wider community.
+- It honours the late Stan Henwood’s lifetime contribution to the township of Tynong, and to the wider community.

 - 2017 – Ray Coombs